the United Kingdom

 Flexible study options

-We would liaise with you over your choice of optional modules and your schedule, so that you can successfully balance your work and other commitments alongside the master’s programme.
+We will liaise with you over your choice of optional modules and your schedule, so that you can successfully balance your work and other commitments alongside the master’s programme.

 Below are some suggested courses at other providers that you may also be interested in: